mathworks/jenkins-matlab-plugin/README.md

 ## Documentation

 #### Configuration Steps
-* To learn how to configure the Jenkins Plugin for MATLAB, see [configuration guide](/CONFIGDOC.md) of MATLAB plugin.
+* To learn how to configure the Jenkins Plugin for MATLAB, see the [plugin configuration guide.](/CONFIGDOC.md)

 #### Change Log

-* For a detailed list of releases, see version history and [change logs](/CHANGELOG.md).
+* For a detailed list of releases, see [Change logs](/CHANGELOG.md).

 ## Contact Us
 If you have any questions or suggestions, please contact MathWorks.